lutris/website/README.rst

     npm run setup
     run run build

-To watch for file changes and recompile assets on the fly, you can run in a separate terminal::
+To watch for file changes and recompile assets on the , you can run in a separate terminal::

     npm run watch